 - Spinal trauma.
 The spine and the brain are inextricably linked, and damage to one often results in damage to the other.
 Physical trauma to the spine, whether caused by a car crash or an act of medical negligence involving cortisone shots (or any of the million ways we sustain an injury) can lead to swelling, hemorrhaging or infections.

-When you sustain a traumatic brain injury, RML is there for you.
+When you sustain a traumatic brain injury, Rocky McElhaney Law Firm is there for you.
 We have recovered millions of dollars in verdicts and settlements for clients throughout Tennessee because we are unafraid to take your case to trial to get you the compensation you deserve – all the while keeping your best interests in mind.
 We help you look after yourself and your family into the future, so that you can focus on your recovery and not on your injury.

 Standing up to insurance companies

 When someone else is at fault for a serious head injury, you have legal recourse.
-An experienced Nashville catastrophic injury attorney can gather evidence and hold responsible parties accountable.
+An experienced Nashville traumatic brain injury attorney can gather evidence and hold responsible parties accountable.
 Recovering compensation in catastrophic injury cases generally requires standing up to insurance companies.
 However, most insurance companies employ strategies to negotiate settlements that pay as little as possible, delay claims or deny them altogether.
-That is why you need an experienced, knowledgeable and skilled Tennessee injury lawyer to fight for you.
+That is why you need an experienced, knowledgeable and skilled Tennessee traumatic brain injury lawyer to fight for you.

 Rocky gets results

 Call Rocky at 615-246-5549 or contact the firm online to schedule a free initial consultation.
-From our offices on world famous Music Row in Nashville, the Rocky McElhaney Law Firm represents clients throughout the state of Tennessee, including Knoxville, Memphis, Hendersonville, Columbia, Murfreesboro, Chattanooga and Kingsport.
+From our offices in Nashville, Knoxville and Hendersonville, the Rocky McElhaney Law Firm represents clients throughout the state of Tennessee, including Columbia, Murfreesboro, Chattanooga and Kingsport.